 37 [Comment to Article 8.4: In some cases, the combined cost of holding a hearing in the first instance at the international or national level, then rehearing the case de novo before CAS can be very substantial.
-Where all of the parties identified in this Article are satisfied that their interests will be adequately protected in a single hearing, there is on need to the Ahtele or Anti-Doping Organizations to incur the extra expense of two (2) hearings.
+Where all of the parties identified in this Article are satisfied that their interests will be adequately protected in a single hearing, there is no need for the Athlete or Anti-Doping Organizations to incur the extra expense of two (2) hearings.
 An Anti-Doping Organization may participate in the CAS hearing as an observer.
-Nothing set out in Article 4 precludes the Ahtele or other Person and the UM (where it has Results Management responsibility) to waive their right to appeal by agreement.
+Nothing set out in Article 8.4 precludes the Athlete or other Person and the UIM (where it has Results Management responsibility) to waive their right to appeal by agreement.
 Such waiver, however, only binds the parties to such agreement and not any other entity with a right of appeal under the Code.]

-40 [Comment to Article 9: For Team Sports, any awards received by individual players will be Disqualified However, Disqualification of the team will be as provided in Article 11, no posts which are not Team Sports but where awards are given to teams, Disqualification or other disciplinary action against the team when one or more team members have committed an anti-doping rule violation shall be as provided in the applicable rules of the international Federation.
+40 [Comment to Article 9: For Team Sports, any awards received by individual players will be Disqualified.
+However, Disqualification of the team will be as provided in Article 11.
+In sports which are not Team Sports but where awards are given to teams, Disqualification or other disciplinary action against the team when one or more team members have committed an anti-doping rule violation shall be as provided in the applicable rules of the International Federation.]